tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 airports that have a total number of flights less than or equal to the limit.
 So, this function is similar to MAX as it relies on a mapping of airports to the total number of flights.
-After the totals are calculated, the airports with a total numer of flights less than or equal to the limit should be ignored and only the remaining airports should be output in alphabetical order.
+After the totals are calculated, the airports with a total number of flights less than or equal to the limit should be ignored and only the remaining airports should be output in alphabetical order.
 See Output below for formating help and decomposition for help alphabetically ordering the airports.